code-dot-org/python-lab-packages/README.md

 All Python Lab programs are prefixed with `setup_pythonlab()`, the method this package exposes, which only applies the matplotlib patch for now.

+## unittest_runner
+This tests adds some customization to the output of unit tests, and has a function to either run validation tests (more customized) or student tests (less customized).

 ## Setup
 - Install `pyenv`.
     - See instructions [here](https://github.com/pyenv/pyenv?tab=readme-ov-file#getting-pyenv)